TaoStarlit/English/book/essentialWords.md

 1. be the major means of; major effect on: Trains were the major means of long-distance travel for a long time and had major effects on the society and the economy.
 1. conclusion: Clearly, the initial cost of building the railroads was well worth it, despite the drawbacks involved.?? -- Good: adjective: this place are well worth a visit.  jewellery worth ?450 was taken

+#### when I was listening to this record, I was not sure about he  preposition:
+1. method/means of doting
+2. cost of

 https://learnenglish.britishcouncil.org/en/english-grammar/time-and-dates

+### Major subways of Europe
+1. intrinsic (belonging naturally; essential.); centerpiece (not seperated); be around: it is such a xx part of London. it is famous worldwide. it is really a centerpiece of the city. and it has been around for a long time
+2. intrinsic; stean engines pull the (bullet);: at time time, they use steam engine to pull the trains.
+3.  can/could; (to the system was built)intonation to distinguish main sentence or Apposition clause; : steam engine was intrinsic to the way the system was built.
+4.  couldn't because past simple, the plural(ou ol): the tracks couldn't be very deep because the engines had to release steam
+3. there were vents (XX that was advanced): the tunnel/channel had to be close to the surface of the ground, and there were vents to release the steam to the streets.   vent: an opening that allows air, gas, or liquid to pass out of or into a confined space.
+4. new technique: introduced: so we should exmplain all that and talk about how the system changed when the electric trian was insduce??
+5. that made a big difference because the tunnels could be deeper since they didn't have to worry about releasing steam.
+6. methods that made it possible(not to do):a sort of shield (not seal): and they had developed methods that made it possible to dip deeper tunnels becasue they used a sort of shield to support the tunnel while the workers were dipping.
+7. (all plural): be happy with: people were happy with the deeper tunnels because it wasn't necessary to destory trees and bulidings to dip them.

+### vocabulary:
+deconstruct: antonym of construct: reduce (something) to its constituent parts in order to reinterpret it.
+destruction: the act of ruin something.
+4B
+shield: something that serve as protection.
+14D
+vent: an opening to let air, steam or smoke out
+showcase: a setting in which present something 15 G
+disruptive: stopping the usual course of activity 6 P -- although the method was disruptive, it worked.
+pedestrian: a person traveling on foot
+rival: to compete with 13 A --- spring up: to appear 16 S ---
+architecure: 1 the style of building
+clog: v. to fill so much as to make movement difficult -- horses and pedestrains had so clogged the streets of London that no railroads could enter the city except underground.
+instrinsic: basic 2 K
+centerpiece:  2 the main or most important feature -- many big cites have an underground rail systems as their cenerpiece.
+headquarters: 8 B central office for a military commander  -- Oooo

+### other words:
+devise: plan or invent (a complex procedure, system, or mechanism) by careful thought.-- a engineer had devised a wa of supporting the tunnel, while the workers dug. carve, circular, diameter: Greahead shield carved a circular tube more than seven feet in diameter, which is why the Loondon Underground is calledthe Tube. carve: cut (a hard material) in order to produce an object, design, or inscription. circular:adj. having the form of a circle.  diameter: a straight line passing from side to side through the centre of a body or figure, especially a circle or sphere; dimeter:a line of verse consisting of two metrical feet.
+#### reading answer:
+1-4 C C A B 5-7 B C A

+nouveau, mosaics, sculpturs,paintings, innovative Pair's underground is famous for its beautiful architecture: Paris's Metro is known for its beauty.
+The stations and entrances are examples of art nouveau archiecture, and they are decorated with mosaics, sculptures, paintings, and innovative doors and walls

 # Unit 2 Leisure time